 The University of Arizona's School of Information Resources and Library Science (SIRLS), an ALA-accredited program, invites you to share in a unique opportunity to prepare for a career as a librarian or information professional with focus on Latino and Native American communities.

-Knowledge River is a Tucson-based educational experience within the School of information Resources and Library Science (SIRLS) that focuses on educating information professionals who have experience with and are committed to Latino and Native American populations.
+Knowledge River is an educational experience within the School of information Resources and Library Science (SIRLS) that focuses on educating information professionals who have experience with and are committed to the information needs of Latino and Native American populations.
 Knowledge River also fosters understanding of library and information issues from the perspectives of Latino and Native Americans and advocates for culturally sensitive library and information services to these communities.
 Since its inception, Knowledge River has become the foremost graduate program for training librarians and information specialists with a focus on Latino and Native American cultural issues.
-To date, over 145 scholars have graduated from this program.
+To date, over 158 scholars have graduated from this program.
 This was and still is a nationally unprecedented milestone that can be attributed to the outstanding support that scholars are provided with.